veggiespam/veggieshell/docs/docs.md

 ## Usage

+*   Clone the veggieshell source tree from github.
-*   Copy the veggieshell archive into your $HOME dir and call it .veggieshell.
+*   Copy the veggieshell dir into your $HOME dir and rename it to be .veggieshell - you will still be able to perform git operations on it with the new name.
-*   Look at $VEGGIE\_HOME/FileList and notice what files will be created in your home dir.
-If you currently have any of these files, make a backup of them as they will get clobbered and erased.
+*   The file $VEGGIE\_HOME/FileList contains a list of dot files that will be created in your home dir.
+If your home dir currently has any of these files, a backup will be made before the installer replaces them with symlinks into $HOME/.veggieshell
-*   Run the init script.
-Do this by just typing 'sh ./SymLink.sh' or 'sh ./.veggieshell/SymLink.sh'.
-The script will change dir to your $HOME dir and then create symlinks to the files.
+*   Run the init script by just typing 'sh ./SymLink.sh' or 'sh ./.veggieshell/SymLink.sh'.
+The script will change the working directory to your $HOME dir and then create symlinks to the files.
-*   Now, log out and back in or open a new window.
+*   Now, log out and back in or open a new window or open a new shell.
 You should now be using Veggieshell.
 *   Edit the files as you please, but make sure to send me suggestions.
 *   For the shell scripts however, you have some added flexibility.